TomyjBerg/ADLProtProject/README.md

 # ADLProtProject

-Student :
-- Graber David
-- Berger Thomas
+Created by Graber David & Berger Thomas

 ### Repository with code for predicting protein-protein interactions with geometric deep learning and graph neural networks.